Trump refutes CDC's Redfield vaccine timeline: 'I believe he was confused'

 CDC'S REDFIELD CONTRADICTS TRUMP ADMIN ON COVID VACCINE TIMING, SAYS SOMETIME IN 2021

+In an apparent attempt to clarify his comments on Wednesday, Redfield tweeted later that a "vaccine is the thing that will get Americans back to normal everyday life," but also reiterated that the best defense against the contagion currently is wearing a mask.

+The coronavirus contradictions came as Trump confirmed at least one of his White House staffers tested positive for the virus.
+Trump didn't name the aide but said "it's not anybody that was near me."

-Speaking before the Senate Appropriations Committee, Redfield said any version of the vaccine available this year would be in “very limited supply.”
+Speaking before the Senate Appropriations Committee earlier Wednesday, Redfield said any version of the vaccine available this year would be in “very limited supply.”
 He estimated that the shot wouldn’t be broadly available to most of the U.S. population until the summer of 2021.

 "There will be a vaccine that will initially be available sometime between November and December, but very limited supply and will have to be prioritized," Redfield said.
 "If you're asking me when is it going to be generally available to the American public so we can begin to take advantage of vaccine to get back to our regular life, I think we're probably looking at late second quarter, third quarter 2021."